highlando/20-talk-ecc-hinfriccati/concept.md

 In this *index-1* case,

-1. Non-symmetric Riccati Feedback is the standard $\Hinf$-Riccati-Feedback for the equivalent ODE system with feedthrough $D$.
+1. Non-symmetric Riccati Feedback is the standard $\Hinf$-Riccati-Feedback for the equivalent ODE system with feedthrough $D_{11}$.

-3. The (projected) symmetric DAE Riccati simply neglects the feedthrough $D$.
+3. The (projected) symmetric DAE Riccati simply neglects the feedthrough.

 <!-- ## Make it a Standard Plant